istio/istio.io/content/en/news/releases/1.11.x/announcing-1.11.2/index.md

 - **Added** two mutually-exclusive flags to `istioctl x workload entry configure`

-* `--internal-ip` configures the VM workload with a private IP address used for workload auto registration and health probes.
+  - * `--internal-ip` configures the VM workload with a private IP address used for workload auto registration and health probes.
-* `--external-ip` configures the VM workload with a public IP address used for workload auto registration.
+  - * `--external-ip` configures the VM workload with a public IP address used for workload auto registration.
 Meanwhile, it configures health probes to be performed through localhost.
 By setting the environment variable `REWRITE_PROBE_LEGACY_LOCALHOST_DESTINATION` to true.
   ([Issue #34411](https://github.com/istio/istio/issues/34411))

 - **Added** topology label "topology.istio.io/network" to IstioEndpoint if it does not exist in pod/workload label.

+- **Added** Adds a configuration `FILE_DEBOUNCE_DURATION` that allows users to configure the duration SDS server should wait after it sees first file change event.
+This is useful in File mounted certificate flows to ensure key and cert are fully written before they are pushed to Envoy.
+Default is `100ms`.

-- **Fixed** `istioctl profile diff` and `istioctl profile dump` have unexpected info logs.
+- **Fixed** Fixed unexpected info logs for Istio when using command line tool `istioctl profile diff` and `istioctl profile dump`.

-- **Fixed** the deployment analyzer is ignoring service namespaces during the analysis process.
+- **Fixed** Fixed issue of deployment analyzer ignores service namespaces during the analysis process.

 - **Fixed** `DestinationRule` updates not triggering an update for `AUTO_PASSTHROUGH` listeners on gateways.
   ([Issue #34944](https://github.com/istio/istio/issues/34944))